- Home

 - Provide public computer access to assessment data, also now available on the Internet through the Real Property Search.

-- Allocate value to taxing districts, calculate levy rates and certify tax roll to Treasurer
+- Allocate value to taxing districts, calculate levy rates and certify tax rolls to the Treasurer.

-- Administer and provide information for tax exemptions: Senior citizen and disabled persons exemption
+- Administer and provide information about tax exemptions: Senior citizen and disabled persons exemption

 - Open space taxation, forest land exemption, farm and agricultural exemption